-Of Monsters and Men’s “Little Talks” is a compelling track that has captivated listeners with its hauntingly beautiful duet and profound storytelling.
-The song’s meaning is often interpreted as a conversation between two people—possibly lovers—grappling with loss, memory, and connection, the song delves into complex emotional landscapes.
-Its lyrics invite reflection on themes of grief, mental health, and the enduring nature of love.
+Of Monsters and Men’s 2011 track “Little Talks” is an indie folk song often interpreted as a conversation between two people grappling with loss, memory, and connection.
+The lyrics cover themes of grief, mental health, and the enduring nature of love.

 Verse 1: An Empty House and Lingering Pain